ms-codess/cafe-website-template/README.md

 ## ✨ **About the Project**

-**Café Miracle** is a modern, responsive website that brings the warmth and charm of a local café to the digital world.
-Built with cutting-edge web technologies, it offers an immersive experience that combines beautiful design with practical functionality.
+**Coffee Shop Website Template** is a modern, responsive website template designed specifically for coffee shops, cafés, and bakeries.
+Built with cutting-edge web technologies, it offers a professional foundation that can be easily customized for any coffee business.

 ### 🌟 **Key Features**
 - **🎨 Responsive Design** - Beautiful on all devices
 - **🛒 Interactive Menu** - Integrated ordering system with cart
-- **☕ Coffee Focus** - Dedicated to coffee lovers and café culture
+- **☕ Coffee Focus** - Dedicated to coffee shops and café culture
 - **🚀 Performance** - Built with Next.js for optimal speed
 - **📱 Mobile First** - Designed for modern mobile experiences
+- **🔧 Easy Customization** - Simple to modify for your business

 ---